Watertown MA real estate — Charles River and neighborhood view

 The Residential Exemption Advantage

-Owner-occupants in Watertown who file for the residential exemption reduce their assessed value by approximately 35%, saving ~$3,965/yr.
-Over a 5-year hold, that's nearly $20,000 in tax savings that doesn't appear in the headline tax rate comparison.
+Owner-occupants in Watertown who file for the residential exemption cut $324,715 off their assessed value, saving about $3,962/yr.
+Over a 5-year hold, that's roughly $19,808 in tax savings that never appears in the headline rate comparison.

-For house-hackers buying a 2- or 3-family and occupying one unit, this exemption applies to the owner-occupied portion — a meaningful cost basis reduction.
+For house-hackers buying a 2- or 3-family and occupying one unit, the exemption applies to the owner-occupied portion — a meaningful cost-basis reduction.
+(You must own and occupy by January 1 to qualify for that fiscal year.)

 Life Science Growth Catalyst

-City planning discussions are actively targeting Watertown Square for significant public realm upgrades — streetscape, transit, and mixed-use density.
-Infrastructure investment at the municipal level is a leading indicator of residential price appreciation.
+City planning discussions are actively targeting Watertown Square for significant public-realm upgrades — streetscape, transit, and mixed-use density.
+Municipal infrastructure investment is a leading indicator of residential price appreciation.

 Why Multi-Family Here vs. Boston Proper